Lynx Silver Line: Refined locally preferred alternative

 On April 28, 2021, the MTC adopted the locally preferred alternative.
 One noticeable change from the refined locally preferred alternative was station placement at Boyer Street instead of Stafford Drive; however station area planning and public engagement was still ongoing through the Summer of 2021, with a final Silver Line TOD Plan to be submitted in December 2021.
 On January 26, 2022, the MTC approved several changes including new stations and alignment adjustments.
 This includes replacing Suttle Avenue with Berryhill Road, and adding stations at Summit Avenue and First Ward.
 Also CATS have suggested implementing the line be built in three phases: A) East from Charlotte Gateway Center to CPCC Levine, B) West from Charlotte Gateway Center to I-485, C) Sections that enter another county that require regional funding.

+Funding Approval

+In November 2025, Mecklenburg County voters approved a one-cent sales tax increase to fund roads, rail, and transit.
+The Silver Line was included as a planned project funded by the measure.
+Work on the line can begin after 50% completion of the new Red Line commuter rail project, per the legislation approving the tax.
+Due to cost concerns, an initial segment from Airport to Coliseum was proposed.
+In 2026, the Board heard proposals to value engineer the project or generate additional revenues to fund an initial service distance beyond these two terminals.

+The CATS 2027 Fiscal Year budget proposal showed a planned $19m expenditure on Silver Line design and planning.